google/gnxi/oc_config_validate/README.md

 The model bindings are used in tests that validate the gNMI JSON payloads against the expected OpenConfig model.
 See [docs/tests](docs/tests.md) for more details.

+Run `python3 -m oc_config_validate -models` to get a list of the versions (revisions) of the OC models used.
+These are also added to the results file.

 ## Copyright

 Contains code from https://github.com/google/gnxi/tree/master/gnmi_cli_py and